In four more days, my darling daughter will be 18.

 It’s a weed, but look at how delicate the greenery is.
 It has tiny red flowers that bloom in the shape of a trumpet.
 Walking into the shop, I found Stephanie and asked her about it.
 She said it comes up every year, but this was my first time seeing it.
 She saw the look in my eyes, and said, “Come on!
 Lemme get the water hose, and I’ll dig you some up!”

 She gave me plenty to bring home and plant, and I planted it along the fence facing the bedroom windows.
 I am not sure how I went from nurturing and growing plants, to planting weeds, but I like it.
-To lay across my bed, and gaze out the window at it will be peaceful.
-It just needs to take root to grow.
-Her’s were growing under rocks, so they are tough.

 I’ve been reading Melody Beattie a lot lately.
 She is ahead of me on this journey of finding yourself, but we have similar hearts.
 Here are some of her words that resonated with me.